Code-Institute-Submissions/ms1-go2snow/README.md

 -I used Google Fonts to explore different fonts I could use with my website and decided on "Montserrat" and "Sans-Serif" as the back-up font.
 Montserrat was my choice because of its popular use and modern look and feel.

 ### Icons
-- Font Awesome was the go-to for icons used and they can be seen across all pages such as the navbar-brand, the call-to-action, offers cards and social links.
+- Font Awesome was the go-to for icons used and they can be seen across all pages such as the navbar-brand, list items, the call-to-action, offers cards and social links.

 ## Features